The Old Mill Restaurant in Pigeon Forge is an experience unlike many of its neighboring eateries.

 But this might be considered the exception, not the rule.

-The lunch menu includes southern favorites like a country-fried steak, country ham, meatloaf, pork chops, pot roast and, of course, fried chicken, all cooked to perfection.
+The lunch menu includes Southern favorites like country-fried steak, country ham, meatloaf, pork chops, pot roast and, of course, fried chicken, all cooked to perfection.

 Sandwiches and vegetarian options are available, although I’ve never actually gotten that far on the menu.
 A children’s menu is also available so junior can eat the usual hamburger or chicken tenders.

-What should you order at the Old Mill Restaurant?
+What is the best thing to order at The Old Mill Restaurant?

-On this visit, I ordered the Old Mill Chicken and Dumplings.
+On my most recent visit, I ordered The Old Mill Chicken and Dumplings and Southern Fried Chicken.

-This is the Beef Wellington of southern Appalachian cooking.
+However, the Chicken and Dumplings are the Beef Wellington of Southern Appalachian cooking.
 If you are meeting your in-laws, you serve this.

 Chicken and dumplings are typically made with small chunks of chicken cooked in broth with homemade bread, usually made from biscuit dough.

-Most cooks roll the biscuit down in small flattened balls.
+Most cooks roll the biscuit dough into small flattened balls.
 The Old Mill is one of the few places that can do this dish right.
-I’m not ready to say the Old Mill has topped my grandma’s recipe, but it’s close.
+I’m not ready to say The Old Mill has topped my grandma’s recipe, but it’s close.